 10. Slow websites

-And again, this affects a page’s ranking in search engines.
-Interestingly, one study reveals that this particular encounter is common for plenty of e-commerce sites, citing that thousands of retail websites take about 10 seconds to finish loading.
+Moreover, this affects a page’s ranking in search engines.
+One study reveals that this particular encounter is common for plenty of e-commerce sites, citing that thousands of retail websites take about 10 seconds to finish loading.

 11. Over-prioritizing ranking